pingcap/docs/data-migration/migrate-mysql-tidb-above-tb.md

 ## Resource requirements

-**Operating system**: Examples in this document use new, clean CentOS 7 instances.
-You can deploy a virtual machine on your own host locally, or on a vendor-provided cloud platform.
-TiDB Lightning consumes as much CPU resources as needed by default, so it is recommended to deploy TiDB Lightning on a dedicated machine.
-If you do not have a dedicated machine for TiDB Lightning, you can deploy TiDB Lightning on a shared machine with other components (such as `tikv-server`) and limit TiDB Lightning's CPU usage by configuring `region-concurrency` to 75% of the number of logical CPUs.
+**Operating system**: The example in this document uses fresh CentOS 7 instances.
+You can deploy a virtual machine either on your local host or in the cloud.
+Because TiDB Lightning consumes as much CPU resources as needed by default, it is recommended that you deploy it on a dedicated server.
+If this is not possible, you can deploy it on a single server together with other TiDB components (for example, `tikv-server`) and then configure `region-concurrency` to limit the CPU usage from TiDB Lightning.
+Usually, you can configure the size to 75% of the logical CPU.

-**Memory and CPU**: TiDB Lightning consumes high resources, so it is recommended to allocate more than 64 GB of memory and 32-core CPU for TiDB Lightning.
-To get the best performance, make sure the CPU core to memory (GB) ratio is more than 1:2.
+**Memory and CPU**: Because TiDB Lightning consumes high resources, it is recommended to allocate more than 64 GiB of memory and more than 32 CPU cores.
+To get the best performance, make sure that the CPU core to memory (GiB) ratio is greater than 1:2.

 **Disk space**: